mjneary10/shaunagra-test/content/frames/baby/personalised-baby-girl-frame-ballerina-bunny.md

 dataItemCustom5Options = "Frame only|Frame & (Birthday Card) package (+3.50 Euro)[+3.50]|Frame & (Christening Card) package (+3.50 Euro)[+3.50]"
 dataItemCustom5Required = "true"

-dataItemCustom6Name = "Parents names"
+dataItemCustom6Name = "Parents names (for card only)"
-dataItemCustom6Required = "true"

 #---------------------------------------------------------------------------------------------#

 image ="/img/frames/baby/personalised-baby-girl-frame-ballerina-bunny/personalised-baby-girl-frame-ballerina-bunny"

-description = "Jungle cute animals new baby personalised frame and a matching card.
-This is one of our most cute and popular personalised baby frames.
-With striking colors and the wow factor, it's sure to brighten up your little one's nursery room."
+description = "Are you looking for a personalised baby girl frame with a rabbit or ballerina bunny on it as special nursery decor for your daughter's bedroom."
 +++

 Are you looking for a personalised baby girl frame with a rabbit or ballerina bunny on it as special